Oba River

 The Oba River (Yoruba: Odo Ọba) is a river in Oyo and Osun States in Nigeria.
 It is the main tributary of the Osun River.
 The landscape varies from wooded savanna in the north to rain forest in the south.
-The river is heavily polluted.
 Most of the people who live along its length practice farming and fishing.

 Name

 The Ọba River is named for the goddess Ọba, one of the wives of Shango, the Yoruba god of thunder.

 His other wives were Ọshun and Ọya.

 According to legend, Ọshun tricked Ọba into cutting off her ear and adding it to Shango's food, saying it would please him.

 When Shango found out what Ọba had done he, furious, screamed and Osun and Oba fled frightened, turning into the two rivers.
 That is why the meeting point of the Osun and Oba rivers is so rushing.

 Course

 The Oba River is the main tributary of the Osun River.
 It rises about 15 km north of Ogbomosho in Oyo State.

 The river flows past Ogbomosho, where it is dammed.

 The Ogbomoso Reservoir on the Oba River was completed in 1964, covers an area of 137.6 ha and has a storage capacity of 3520 Ml.

-The dam is fed by the Idekun, Eeguno, Akanbi Kemolowo, Omoogun and Yakun streams, and has a catchment area of 321 km2.
+The dam is fed by the Idekun, Eeguno, Akanbi Kemolowo, Omoogun and Yàkù streams, and has a catchment area of 321 km2.

 The Oba continues south from the dam until it joins the Oshun River just above the settlement of Odo Oba.

 Settlements along its course from north to south include Apo, Iluju, Obada, Mosunmade, Otuokun, Bale, Olori and Olumoye.

 The river receives a left tributary just downstream from Obada and another left tributary to the south of Olori.

 The second tributary flows past Ife Odan.

-The Ọba River joins the Ọshun River in a series of rapids.
+The Ọba River joins the Ọ̀ṣun River in a series of rapids.

 The two rivers meet at the northern end of the Asejire Reservoir.